Delisolara/AaDEC/README.md

-Repository dedicated to classes of " Analog and digital electronic circuits"
+Repository dedicated to classes of "Analog and digital electronic circuits"